Transylvania University: After the Civil War

-The new institution used Transylvania's campus in Lexington while keeping the name Kentucky University.
+The merged institution used Transylvania's campus in Lexington while keeping the name Kentucky University.
 The university was reorganized into several new colleges, including the Agricultural and Mechanical College (A&M) of Kentucky, publicly chartered as a department of Kentucky University as a land-grant institution under the Morrill Act.
 But due to questions about having a federally funded land-grant college controlled by a religious body, the A&M college was spun off in 1878 as an independent, state-run institution.
 The A&M of Kentucky soon developed into one of the state's flagship public universities, the University of Kentucky.
 Kentucky University's College of the Bible, which traced its roots to Bacon College's Department of Hebrew Literature, received a separate charter in 1878.
 Kentucky University's seminary eventually separated but remained on the same campus until 1950.
 It later changed its name to the Lexington Theological Seminary.
 In 1903, Hamilton College, a Lexington-based women's college founded in 1869, merged into Kentucky University.

 Due to confusion between Kentucky University and its daughter institution, the University of Kentucky, it was renamed "Transylvania University" in 1908.